Cornerstone Montclair’s mission is to foster a vibrant community hub that rests on three pillars:

 We are excited to welcome the community at large to Cornerstone Montclair and hope you visit us soon!

-The Lacey’s have four beautiful children, including their thirteen-year old daughter Evelyn, who has Down syndrome.
+The Lacey’s have four beautiful children, including their eighteen-year old daughter Evelyn, who has Down syndrome.
 Watching Evelyn grow into a lovely, complicated young woman prompted her family to consider what will factor into her leading a fulfilling and happy life in Montclair.

 Evelyn has been in an inclusive educational setting since she was a baby, learning to model behaviors and skills from her peers.
 What happens when she ages out of the school system?
 What will her life, and the life of her friends, look like in their community?